 Being stronger and larger than rabbits, the hare is very quick and that comes in handy given their natural habitat is large open prairies and meadows.

-The European Hare can run as fast at 35mph, and the arctic hare capable of up to 37mph.
+The European Hare can run as fast as 35mph, and the arctic hare is capable of up to 37mph.

 The American Jackrabbit, which is actually a hare, is one of the fastest animals on the planet, being able to reach speeds of up to 45mph.
 The rabbit is no slowcoach.

-The average rabbit can run up to 25mph, with the fastest being the Eastern Cottontail who can reach speeds of up to 35mph
+The average rabbit can run up to 25mph, with the fastest being the Eastern Cottontail which can reach speeds of up to 35mph

 Are hares aggressive?

-As Mad as a March Hare is a very well known saying, and normally accompanied by a picture of two hares, up on their hind legs, fighting with their front paws are if they were prize boxers.
+As Mad as a March Hare is a very well-known saying, and is normally accompanied by a picture of two hares, up on their hind legs, fighting with their front paws are if they were prize boxers.

 However, hares are not known to be overly aggressive.

-The scenes of bickering hares in spring is normally a courtship ritual, where the female, tired of being chased by the male, will turn a fight in order to test the strength of the potential mate.
+The scenes of bickering hares in spring are normally a courtship ritual, where the female, tired of being chased by the male, will turn into a fight in order to test the strength of the potential mate.